-Categories: Play, Hiking & Backpacking, Fishing, Mountain Biking, Horseback Riding, Dog Friendly Hiking Trails, Backcountry Camping, Hikes to waterfalls, Fishing for Wild Trout, Swimming Holes, Back Country Horse Trails, Panthertown Valley
+Categories: Play, Hiking & Backpacking, Fishing, Mountain Biking, Horseback Riding, Hikes to waterfalls, Dog Friendly Hiking Trails, Backcountry Camping, Fishing for Wild Trout, Swimming Holes, Back Country Horse Trails, Panthertown Valley

 Access to this parking area is a bit rough after you come to the end of Breedlove Road and the end of the pavement.
 If you have a low car you WILL scrape in at least one spot and possibly pretty badly.
 There is a large mud hole just before you arrive at the parking area that is impossible to go around.
 In dry weahter it could be fine though.
 We suggest (if you don't have at least 12-16 in. of clearance) that you park at the end of the pavement on Breedlove Road.
 There is a wide cul-de-sac here, so there is room to get out of the main road.
 The West entrance of Panthertown Valley is a short distance from here and is road bed the entire way.
 Allow us to provide some detailed direction concerning the multiple activities this area offers.
 This is our favorite access of the two main entrances to the valley.